Colm3na/chat-app/README.md

 The emoji picker module was built using an older version of rxjs (5.5.2), so this is why I was getting many errors like this one.
 The solution was simply to install the 'rxjs-compat' package for backwards compatibility.

+10. Emojis not being colored in VSCode.

+I was using Visual Studio Code as my code editor in its latest version as of February 2019, 1.32, with Ubuntu 16.04 as OS.
+Still, emojis were being displayed black and white, without colors.
+To fix this, I installed the Tom Rochette's Emoji extension for VSCode, which includes the Segoe UI Emoji fonts.
+This fixed it.

+11. Emojis not being colored in web browsers (Linux OS).

+As I was on Ubuntu, emojis weren't being displayed colored.
+I had to follow these steps to render the emojis properly on the browser, by installing a new font and adding it to fontconfig: https://github.com/eosrei/twemoji-color-font#install-on-linux

+Sadly, this solution only works in Firefox, and I couldn't find any solution yet for Chrome.
+Apparently, in Ubuntu 18.04+ it is as easy as installing the package 'fonts-noto-color-emoji' and restart Chrome.
+Some day I'll have to upgrade 😢

 # ChatApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.